 The Orange Visiting Nurses Association, founded in 1937, is an "official" agency of the Town of Orange.
 Prior to 1987, it was known as the Orange Public Health Nursing Service.
 It is licensed by the State of Connecticut Department of Public Health as a full service Home Health Agency and is certified by Medicare and Medicaid.
 The Orange VNA is a member of the Connecticut Association for Home Health Care (CAHC).
 The agency provides comprehensive home health care services as well as health promotion, health education and school health programs to the residents of Orange.

-The OVNA provides skilled nursing; physical, occupational and speech therapy; medical social services; and home health aides to the homebound residents of Orange, Milford, and Woodbridge.
-Nutritional counseling is also available.
+The OVNA provides skilled nursing; physical, occupational and speech therapy; medical social services; and home health aides to the homebound residents of Orange, Milford, West Haven and Woodbridge.
+Nutritional counseling is also available which will be provided by a registered dietitian.
 School health services are provided to the Orange elementary schools.

 Blood Pressure Screenings are offered on the third Thursday of every month at the OVNA office in the Clark Building (former library), from 1:00 to 2:00 PM.
 This offers residents an opportunity to have their blood pressure monitored or to receive information and/or counseling on health-related matters.
-These sessions are conducted by Registered Nurses, and are free and no appointment is necessary.
+These sessions are conducted by a Registered Nurse (RN) and/or a Licensed Practical Nurse (LPN), screenings are free and no appointment is necessary.
 In addition, "Health Chats" are being held throughout the year at the Orange Senior Center.
 Check their bulletins for dates and times.

 The OVNA also conducts flu vaccination clinics in the fall.
 The OVNA has health information on a variety of topics and staff members are available to speak before community groups.

 The School Health Program for the Town's four elementary schools is also under the direction of the Orange VNA.
-A Registered Nurse is assigned fulltime to each of these schools.
+A Registered Nurse is assigned full-time to each of these schools.
+Amy Wargo, RN is the School Nurse Supervisor for each of the four elementary Schools in the Town of Orange.